 It’s natural to build a product and then look for market-fit, but with ever-increasing consumer standards this spray and pray approach is far from being a good strategy.
 Let’s talk about a product discovery process based on the assumption that failure is not an option.

 Even the way we talk about it implies the wrong order.
 If we move the words around, we can turn this goal into an actionable plan.

 Pick a Market.
 Who is your product for?
 Venture-backed companies go for billion-dollar markets, but we believe not every product worth building fits this criteria.
 You should pick a market based on your goals and priorities for your business considering how well you understand them and whether the market size aligns with your goals.

 A. Find a Common Problem.
 You can pick a problem based on experience, interviews, or observation.
 You should know your market well or have access to learn from them.

 B. Solve it #IRL for 100 people.
 You should try to find 100 people in your market with your problem and do whatever you can to solve their problem for them.
 In the case of Uber, this means giving 100 people rides yourself.
-This should be the most low-tech (and by that, I mean fastest/cheapest) solution possible.
+Your solution should be the most low-tech (and by that, I mean fastest/cheapest) solution possible.
 In this step you are working towards:

 - Intimate familiarity with the problem.

 - Low-cost iterations on the solution.

 C. Automate it to help 1000 people.
 Now that you have a ton of experience with the problem you can start adding technology to scale yourself.
 We are not suggesting you start building a product.
 Instead, focus on finding out of the box solutions for the bottlenecks of your operation.
 Automated email responses, pre-built e-commerce stores, and explainer videos are just a few examples of tools that can help you deliver your product or service faster.